Why Choose Chastity?

-Here's a talk I gave in India in 2008 on Chastity.
+Here's a talk I (Hugh) gave in India in 2008 on Chastity.

-There has been a fire storm over Pope Benedict's comments about condoms.
+There was a fire storm over Pope Benedict's comments about condoms.
 Edward C. Green PhD, a senior research scientist at the Harvard School of Public Health said:

 "The Pope might be right...
 In 2003, ... the University of California conducted a condom effectiveness study for the U.N.'s AIDS program and found no evidence of condoms working as a primary measure in HIV-prevention in Africa....
 Since then, major articles in other peer-reviewed journals such as the Lancet, Science and BMJ have confirmed that condoms have not worked as an intervention in the population-wide epidemics of Africa."